deployphp/deployer/docs/selector.md

 - `all` - select all hosts
 - `alias=...` - select host by alias

-If a selector does not contain `=` sign, Deployer will assume that it is an alias.
+If a selector does not contain an `=` sign, Deployer will assume that it is an alias.

-For example `dep info web.example.com` is a same as `dep info alias=web.example.com`.
+For example `dep info web.example.com` is the same as `dep info alias=web.example.com`.

 ```bash
 $ dep info web.example.com